-An overview of the job tax credit in an Opportunity Zone, including the steps for filing for the job tax credit, can be found here.
+An overview of the job tax credit in an Opportunity Zone can be found here, including the steps for filing for the job tax credit.

 To determine if an area has an Opportunity Zone designation, you can access a listing of current designations and maps specific to the designations here.

 To determine if a location is within the boundaries of a designated Opportunity Zone, you can access a listing of local contacts for each area here.
 The local contact person can assist in verifying the address.
 If the address is within the designated Opportunity Zone boundary, then the local person will certify the location for purpose of the Opportunity Zone Certification form, which can be accessed in the Forms section below.

 To access additional detail on Opportunity Zones, including shapefiles and KML maps for DCA-approved Opportunity Zones, as well as poverty data for census block groups throughout the state, you can go to the Data and Maps for Planning site and scroll down to the Opportunity Zone Program Maps detail.